DavidArdelean7/game-hub/README.md

 # Game Hub Project Demo

-This project was creating using Vite, React + TypeScript, while the styling was done using ChakraUI, and the data was fetched using the API from rawg.io.
+This project was created using Vite, React + TypeScript, while the styling was done using ChakraUI, and the data was fetched using the API from rawg.io.

 For the next steps, I am going to implement caching, infinite scrolling (game list), better state management and routing (game single page).